 On March 31, 2022 this continuing medical education activity was reviewed for currency and accuracy of content by Stephanie Coulter, MD, FACC, FASE; Director, Texas Heart Institute Center for Women’s Heart and Vascular Health; Associate Director, Non-Invasive Cardiology; Texas Heart Institute; Baylor St. Luke’s Medical Center; Cardiologist, Texas Heart Medical Group; Houston, Texas

 Disclosure of Relationships

-In accordance with the guidelines of the Accreditation Council for Continuing Medical Education, faculty members have disclosed their relationships with either the manufacturers of commercial products discussed or the corporate organizations offering educational grants for this continuing medical education activity.
+In accordance with the guidelines of the Accreditation Council for Continuing Medical Education, faculty members have disclosed their relationships with either the manufacturers of commercial products discussed, or the corporate organizations offering educational grants for the live continuing medical education activity.